Search

 TM123-20

 48 days.
 Solanum lycopersicum.
 Open Pollinated.
 Siberian Tomato.
-This early maturing plant produces heavy yields of 2 to 5 oz bright red tomatoes.
+This early-maturing plant produces heavy yields of 2 to 5 oz bright red tomatoes.
+It is a cold-hardy, early-maturing heirloom tomato variety that was bred for extremely short, cold growing seasons.
+They are popular among gardeners in northern or high-altitude climates.
+The plant can set fruit even at 38 degrees.
+It is one of the earliest maturing varieties on the market, taking only 7 weeks when transplanted outdoors.
+A very popular variety grown in Alaska.
 They are sweet and flavorful.
 Perfect for salads, slicing, and sandwiches.
-The plant is capable of setting fruit even at 38 degrees.
-One of the earliest maturing varieties on the market takes only 7 weeks when transplanted outdoors.
-A very popular variety grown in Alaska.
 Cold Tolerant.
 The plant requires support, either staking or cages.
 An excellent choice for home gardens.
+United States Department of Agriculture, PI 317892.
 An heirloom variety from Siberia, Russia.
 Determinate.

 $3.00 $2.50